klaarnut/user-docs/en/glossary.md

                 rvsitebuilder

 **View modes**
-: The content editor area that you can switch view of devices to see how your website will while editing it.
+: The content editor area that you can switch view of devices to see how your website will be while editing it.

 **Visibility**
-: The visible control of your pages of how you aim particular page to be seen by whether public (all users), website member (regitered users), or website admin.
+: The visibility control of your pages of how you aim particular page to be seen by whether public (all users), website member (regitered users), or website admin.

 ## W